greatnortherncircuits/de7301-docs/source/installation.rst

 --------------

-If you have a radio with a PTRX-7300 installed, ensure you secure the mod with tape as well.
+If you have a radio with a PTRX-7300 installed, ensure you secure the mod with tape.
+This will prevent the mod from falling out.
 A community member suggested `this configuration <./_static/install_img_large/DE7301_existing_radio_mod_taped.jpg>`_.